 Once the interrogatory process is complete and discovery compiled, a civil lawsuit can proceed to trial.
 Because interrogatories are critical to building a solid personal injury case, they must be prepared with exceedingly high attention to detail.

-30 Years’ Experience Qualifies Gordon & Gordon Personal Injury Law Firm To Effectively Handle Your Claim
+Gordon & Gordon Personal Injury Law Firm Can Help with Interrogatories

 If you’ve been injured in an accident caused by the negligence or recklessness of another person or entity, the qualified, experienced attorneys at Gordon & Gordon Law can build an effective case on your behalf by writing decisively worded interrogatories.